We found a web site called Another Mother Runner that collected a list of tips and preventative measures from fellow runners with Raynaud’s.

 - Keep the rest of the body warm – add a layer to the core and a hat.
 They’ll help keep the whole body warmer.

-- Stay relaxed – stress can trigger attacks, so keep it lose.
+- Stay relaxed – stress can trigger attacks, so keep it loose.
 Some runners find it helps to shake out their hands to relieve stress and get the juices going.

 - Shed the wet workout wear – Even if you don’t have time or access to a warm shower, peel off the sweaty clothes and don a warm fleece top or whatever works to keep you warm.